-Other information included in the annual report for the Group for the year 2020
+Other information included in the annual report for the Group for the year 2021

-The other information comprises the information included in the annual report for the Group for the year 2020 other than the consolidated financial statements and our auditors' report thereon.
+The other information comprises the information included in the annual report for the Group for the year 2021 other than the consolidated financial statements and our auditors' report thereon.
 Management is responsible for the other information in its annual report.
-The annual report of the Company for the year 2020 is expected to be available after our report date.
+The annual report of the Company for the year 2021 is expected to be available our report date.

-Other information included in the annual report for the Group for the year 2020 (continued) Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.